rvsrvs/learn-swift/README.md

   along the way.
 Play the 'what-if' game.
 These are live playgrounds which offer near-realtime feedback of edits.

-### Source of Content

-  Playgrounds 1 - 23 were by Paul Nettle created these while working his way through the "Language Guide" section of Apple's book, "The Swift Programming Language".
-He states that he feels the information from that section is represented here fairly completely and very concisely.
-Many of the samples come directly from the book.
-Some portions from the book's "Language Reference" section were also included where he felt a bit more information was helpful.

-  If you don't already have the book, it's free.
-You should probably get it.

 # Coding Guidelines

-Van Simmons

 Be familiar with: